mulgadc/spinifex/docs/COMMANDS.md

 | `get-image-block-public-access-state` | — | `--dry-run` | **NOT STARTED** |
 | `modify-instance-metadata-defaults` | — | `--http-tokens`, `--http-put-response-hop-limit`, `--http-endpoint`, `--instance-metadata-tags` | **NOT STARTED** |
 | `get-instance-metadata-defaults` | — | `--dry-run` | **NOT STARTED** |

+The account-level `modify-/get-instance-metadata-defaults` are blocked on an `aws-sdk-go` bump: the `InstanceMetadataDefaultsResponse` type is absent from the pinned v1.44.266 (these APIs landed ~March 2024), and the gateway's generic handler needs the typed input struct to route them.

 ### EC2 — VPC Core